destaMo/Scrum-Notes/content/web_development/skills/persistance/advanced.md

 - Can build reactable database solution
 - Can use query optimization technics
 - Knows how to use complex operations keeping the high-level of data integrity
+- Understands different data models and its applications

 {{% /bubble%}}